Incentives and Strategic Behaviour: An Experiment: Hypotheses and Experimental Design

-The effect of incentive level on beliefs about the opponent may depend on whose incentive level changes.
-On the one hand, if incentives entail higher sophistication of play, then when opponents face a higher incentive level, one should believe their play to be more sophisticated.
-This suggests a pattern akin to what is observed when changing \emph{relative} incentives: if increasing the relative incentive for a player to choose an action increases the frequency with which it is chosen \citep[e.g.][]{Ochs1995GEB,McKelveyPalfreyWeber2000JEBO,GoereeHolt2001AER}, opponents then not only adjust behavior accordingly, they also report beliefs predicting this empirical pattern \citep{FriedmanWard2022WP}.
-On the other hand, since reasoning about the game is costly, if one's own incentive level is higher, there is then a higher value to thinking and forming better beliefs.
-As it has been previously found that people underestimate their opponents' sophistication, higher own incentives can contribute to correct this misperception.
-These insights constitute the core of our next hypothesis:
+The effect of incentive level on beliefs about the opponent may depend on both own and opponent incentive levels.
+On the one hand, if higher incentives induce more sophisticated play, then participants should expect more sophisticated behaviour from opponents facing higher incentives.
+On the other hand, if reasoning about the game is costly, then higher own incentives raise the value of forming more accurate beliefs.
+This motivates our next hypothesis: